atomicdata-dev/atomic-data-docs/README.md

 ### Resource

-A resource is a set of Atoms where the subject has the same value.
+A Resource is a set of Atoms where the subject has the same value.
 It's a thing, such as a Person or an Issue.

 ### Subject

-The Resource that the atom is providing information about.
+The Resource that the Atom is providing information about.

-- MUST be a URI to a Resource, which SHOULD resolve.
+MUST be a URI to a Resource, which SHOULD resolve and return the Resource.

 ### Predicate